Newt Gingrich: 2016 election

 Gingrich supported Donald Trump more quickly than many other establishment Republicans.
 After having consulted for Trump's 2016 campaign, Gingrich encouraged his fellow Republicans to unify behind Trump, who had by then become the presumptive Republican presidential nominee.
 Gingrich reportedly figured among Trump's final three choices to be his running mate; the position ultimately went to Governor of Indiana Mike Pence.

 Following Trump's victory in the presidential election, speculation arose concerning Gingrich as a possible secretary of state, chief of staff or advisor.
 Eventually, Gingrich announced that he would not be serving in the cabinet.
 He stated that he didn't have the interest in serving in any role related to the Trump administration, stressing that as a private citizen he would engage with individuals for "strategic planning" rather than job-seeking.

 In May 2017, he promoted a conspiracy theory that Hillary Clinton and the Democratic Party had Seth Rich, an employee for the Democratic National Committee, killed during the 2016 presidential race.

 Gingrich attended his wife's swearing-in as U.S. ambassador to the Holy See at the White House in October 2017.
 According to journalist Robert Mickens, Newt Gingrich served as the de facto ambassador or the "shadow ambassador" while Callista Gingrich, as paraphrased by McKay Coppins of The Atlantic, "is generally viewed as the ceremonial face of the embassy".

 2020 election

 While ballots were being counted during the 2020 election, Gingrich supported President Trump in his attempt to win re-election and called on him to stop the vote counts after unsubstantiated allegations of fraud emerged.
-After the 2020 election, Gingrich made false claims of election fraud and refused to acknowledge Joe Biden's victory.
+After the 2020 election, Gingrich made unsupported claims of election fraud and refused to acknowledge Joe Biden's victory.
 He called for the arrest of poll workers in Pennsylvania following the election.